Trenrod/nomadtest/infrastructure/README.md

 It may makes no sense to use `Ansible` here to provision the VM's.
 But if its fully automated it can't be that bad, right?
 Or I just suck so hard at Ruby and Shell scripts that I rather overkill this.
 Maybe we can reuse it later anyways.

+There fore next TODOS:

- - [ ] TODO install ansible
+ - [ ] TODO install ansible manually on the jumpserver
- - [ ] TODO create static inventory
- - [ ] TODO create groups for node server and node client
+ - [ ] TODO create static inventory with dedicated groups for node server and node client
+ - [ ] TODO create ansible scripts to provision them